tomhodgins/reprocss/README.md

 ### Aspect Ratio Mixin

-This mixin allows you to define an aspect ratio for elements.
+This mixin lets you to define an aspect ratio for elements.

 #### syntax